seandatasci/JustinGoheen/README.md

 Hi, my name is Justin —— and I'm focused on developing tools, systems, and processes to enable the application of Artificial Intelligence in real-world contexts[¹](https://www.sei.cmu.edu/our-work/artificial-intelligence-engineering/).

+My graduate work in signal separation can be found at my organization [GitHub account](https://github.com/AiEngineering) in the tf2-convtasnet repo.

 My GitHub is AI/ML learner focused.
 Meaning —— the collection of repos is designed as an outline meant to be forked and completed by the user.

 New to AI/ML learners, I suggest you proceed through the repos in the following order: